-We’ve mentioned other business credit cards in the past, but there is nothing like the all-new, Chase Ink Plus Business credit card.
-Through our research and usage, we’ve found that this card holds an extreme amount of credibility and offers a lot of flexibility.
+We’ve mentioned other business credit cards in the past, but nothing is like the all-new Chase Ink Plus Business credit card.
+We’ve found that this card holds an extreme amount of credibility through our research and usage and offers a lot of flexibility.
 Between security measures taken and rewards for each dollar you spend, there’s no reason why you wouldn’t be excited to use this card as a business owner.

 When you sign up, there is a $0 annual fee for the first year.
-Every year afterwards, it is $95.
+Every year afterward, it is $95.

 Traveling to a vacation destination on your time off?
 Thankfully, there is no foreign transaction fee.
 This is huge for business people who travel often.

 The rewards aspect of this card is delightful.
-With Chase, your points are worth 25% more when you use decide to book your trip through Chase.
+With Chase, your points are worth 25% more when deciding to book your trip through Chase.
 You may be asking yourself about the sign-up bonus as well: they have many of them!
-If you’re about to purchase equipment or repairs at a cost of $5,000 or more, you will immediately earn 50,000 bonus points.
+If you’re about to purchase equipment or repairs at the cost of $5,000 or more, you will immediately earn 50,000 bonus points.
 You may be asking yourself if those points are even worth anything.
-Let’s just say that 50,000 points is almost $650 towards your next trip!
+Let’s say that 50,000 points are almost $650 towards your next trip!

 Con: You can only do this until you reach the yearly limit of $50,000.
-Afterwards, you have to wait until your year is up to get 5x as many points on another $50,000.
+Afterward, you have to wait until your year is up to get 5x as many points on another $50,000.

 There is also the option of earning 2x points for every dollar you spend while getting gas or booking a hotel – especially when you book directly to the hotel and use your business credit card.

 Con: Like the 5x option, you can only do this until you reach $50,000.
-After you’ve reached this limit, you must wait until your year is up (the 1 year anniversary of the date you signed up), to start getting these reward points again.
+After you’ve reached this limit, you must wait until your year is up (the 1st anniversary of the date you signed up) to start getting these reward points again.

 Con: There is NO con to this option!
 You don’t have to wait any amount of time before earning more of these rewards.